luigiplr/netify-jump/README.md

 I feel software such as this should not require large license fees & paid subscriptions for the newest version every year.
 I believe in open source software and the power that is the community.
 (I also needed to make a hotspot)

+### Can i run it?

+Netify Jump requires a computer running Windows 7 or above with a wifi adaptor and/or dongle. <br>
+Mac & Linux support is in the works and coming soon!

 ### Screenshots

 <img src="preview/UI_preview.png" alt="Dashboard" width="34%"/>